 2) Strength Shop Bastard Bar - £199

 I have had a lot more Barbells than these at Supreme.
-They were either over a thousand pound, or they were the last ones to be picked by our members, that’s as clear of an indication as ever that a bar isn’t very good.
+They were either over a thousand pounds, or they were the last ones to be picked by our members, that’s as clear of an indication as ever that a bar isn’t very good.

-Another thing to note here is that these barbells, I have personally had at Supreme, they would be used multiple times a day, six to seven days per week for a few years, and they all lasted with no major damage, just general wear and tear you'd expect.
+Another thing to note here is that these barbells, I have personally had at Supreme, would be used multiple times a day, six to seven days per week for a few years, and they all lasted with no major damage, just general wear and tear you'd expect.
 That’s another indicator that they will last you, and stay in good condition for a long time, especially if you look after them.

-The market is an absolutely minefield, so hopefully this guide has helped you.
+The market is an absolute minefield, so hopefully this guide has helped you.
 If you’ve not chosen one of these Barbells hopefully it has given you the info you need to select a Barbell for your needs.
 If you have any questions regarding these bars specifically, drop me a message on one of my social media accounts, and I'll try to help.